gitacoco/data-structures/Weekly_assign_04/README.md

 ## Part One: Plan

-I built a data model for the AA meetings data using Entity-Relationship Model.
+I built a data model for the AA meetings data using ER diagrams.
 Following is the building process:
-1. I imitate the common thinking of locating an event or describing an event: "what meeting, when and where" or "when and where, there is a meeting of xxx".
+1. I imitated the common thinking of locating an event or describing an event: "what meeting, when and where" or "when and where, there is a meeting of xxx".
 So I summarized 3 entities: Location, Time and Meetings.
 2. I sorted out all the content/data/variables from the website that I believe to be relevant, and categorized them into those three entities.
     - Location: Longitude, Latitude, Building Name(partial), Street, Zone, Borough, City, State, Zip Code
     - Time: Day, Start Time, End Time
-    - Meeting: Meeting Name(partial), Meeting Type, Special Interest
+    - Meeting: Meeting Name(partial), Meeting Type, Special Interest So the hierarchy of the data would be: pic1

-3. I determined Primary Key(PK) and Foreign Key(FK) for each entity,
+3. I determined Primary Key(PK) and Foreign Key(FK) for each entity:
     - Location: Location ID(PK), Meeting ID(FK), Longitude, Latitude, Building Name(partial), Street, Zone, Borough, City, State, Zip Code
     - Time: Time ID (PK), Meeting ID(FK), Day, Start Time, End Time
     - Meeting: Meeting ID(PK), Location ID(FK), Time ID(FK), Meeting Name, Meeting Type, Special Interest
+4. To map relationships among entities.
+In other words, to illustrate the association between two entities.

 ## Part Two: Create a table in my database

-The data last week I parsed from TAMU API has five dimensions, so I'm to build a table with five columns correspondingly.
+The data last week I parsed from TAMU API has five attributes, so I'm to build a table with five columns correspondingly.
 Here is one piece of the data:
 ```JSON
 [ {"address":"303 West 42nd Street","city":"New York","state":"NY","latLong":{"lat":"40.7575385","lng":"-73.9901368"}}, … ]
 ```